Home | Book | Articles | Biography | Contact

 Adjunct assistant professor of statistics, American University, 2001.
 I taught the introductory undergraduate course in statistics for social science.

 Guest lecturer at various universities, including the United States Military Academy, Cornell University, George Washington University, University of California, and the University of Puget Sound, 1993-1999.
 I lectured on a variety of topics in the areas of national security, international development, and congressional politics.

 Adjunct assistant professor of public policy, Cornell University, Cornell in Washington program, 1984-1986.
 I taught the core course in policy analysis as well as specialized courses in congressional decision-making and U.S. military policy.

 Graduate instructor and thesis tutor, Cornell University, Cornell in Washington Program, 1981-1983.
 I assisted in teaching the core course in policy analysis and supervised 10 student theses in policy analysis each semester.

 Graduate assistant and research assistant, Cornell University, Department of Human Service Studies, 1979-1981.
 I assisted in teaching statistics and research methods for social sciences, and assisted in a multivariate regression analysis of longitudinal data on the impact of early childhood programs.

 Teacher, Home Start, Head Start, and pre-kindergarten programs in Tompkins and Tioga Counties, NY, 1973-1979.
 I worked under three types of management: private (St. Paul's Church), federal government (Appalachian Regional Commission), and local government (Ithaca City School District).

-The Turkey and the Eagle: The Struggle for America's Global Role, Algora Press, New York, forthcoming in the fall of 2010
+The Turkey and the Eagle: The Struggle for America's Global Role, Algora Press, New York, 2010.

 The Chimes of Freedom Flashing: A Personal History of the Vietnam Anti-War Movement and the 1960's, TCA Press, Washington, DC, 1996